-Ampyra (dalfampridine) is a potassium channel blocker.
+Ampyra is a potassium channel blocker.

 Stop taking Ampyra and call your doctor at once if you a seizure, pain or burning when you urinate, problems with your balance, numbness or tingly feeling, or a relapse of your MS symptoms.

-Before taking Ampyra
+Before taking this medicine

-moderate to severe kidney disease;
+moderate to severe kidney disease; or

-if you have ever had a seizure (convulsions); or
+if you've ever had a seizure.

 How should I take Ampyra?